 Towards the end of our conversation, she told us the reason she wanted you to be an only child was so that you would be spoiled and loved more than anything.
 She went on, saying, “I think he might be spoiled and loved more in your family than if he was an only child.”
 Yes, I promised her.
 You will.

 “I think he might be spoiled and loved more in your family than if he was an only child.”

 And then it was time.
-Time to meet this little miracle we had been praying for for so long.
+Time to meet this little miracle we had been praying for so long.
 The social worker buzzed us in: “Archeletta adoptive parents.”
 My heart leaped.
-They took us back into the NICU and handed us the most perfect little baby.
+They took us back into the NICU and handed us the most perfect baby.
 Tears fell freely when I kissed you and said, “We found you.
 We’ve been waiting for you.”
 At that moment the empty place that had been plaguing my heart was filled.
 I knew you were exactly who God wanted us to find.
 I had a burden lifted off my shoulders that night.
 One that I recognized, but hadn’t realized how heavy it had been.
 Both dad and I fell in love at first sight.
 I couldn’t imagine our lives without you.